MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/csv-connector.md

 :::image type="content" source="media/csv-connector/csv-connector-acl.png" alt-text="Access control list with user and group included." lightbox="media/csv-connector/csv-connector-acl.png":::

-## Step 5: Multi-items delimiter (Optional)
+## Step 5: Multi-items delimiter (optional)

 If your source columns can take multiple values, enter a multi-item delimiter, a semicolon (;) for example.

 ## Step 6: Parsed properties settings

 This page returns the first row from your .csv file as Source Properties.
-To modify the Datatype, in the **Unique identifier** list select at least one option.
+To modify the datatype, in the **Unique identifier** list select at least one option.

-To control access on an item level, select columns mapped to Allowed Users and Allowed Groups.
+To control access on an item level, select columns mapped to allowed users and allowed groups.
 You should include two columns, AllowedUsers and AllowedGroups, in the .csv file.
 Each row should contain the Microsoft Entra IDs.

 :::image type="content" source="media/csv-connector/csv-connector-acl-item-level.png" alt-text="Item level access control settings." lightbox="media/csv-connector/csv-connector-acl-item-level.png":::

 > [!NOTE]
-> The CSV connector supports file- or item-level access control.
+> The CSV Microsoft Graph connector supports file- or item-level access control.
 If both are enabled, only the file-level access control is applied.

 ## Step 7: Assign property labels